ellotheth/pipethis/README.md

 ## How it works

-Scripts that support `pipethis` will have one or two special lines that identify the script author, and optionally where the PGP signature lives.
+Scripts that support `pipethis` will embed a special line that identifies the script author:

 ```{.sh}
 #!/usr/bin/bash